Rimal Ali

 Rimal Ali Shah (رِمل علی) is a Pakistani transgender model and professional dancer.
 She made her film debut in 2018 with Saat Din Mohabbat In.

 In March 2017, a well-known music band featured her as a transgender person in their music video.
-Whereas Rimal Ali has performed as an actress and model in many music videos to enter into showbiz and for her career.
+Whereas Rimal Ali has performed as an actress and model in many music videos to enter into television and for her career.
 She is also working as an actress in two upcoming movies.